yelimot/oop-fundamentals/README.md

 * Dynamic Data Structures and Generics
 * Problem Solutions

-All the homework solutions and implementations uploaded in this repository are my individual work.
+All the homework solutions - implementations uploaded in this repository are my individual work.